Not Guilty: Split Senate acquits Trump of impeachment

-President Donald Trump won impeachment acquittal Wednesday in the U.S. Senate, bringing to a close only the third presidentialtrialin American history with votes that split the country, tested civic norms and fed the tumultuous 2020 race for the White House.
+WASHINGTON (AP) — President Donald Trump won impeachment acquittal Wednesday in the U.S. Senate, bringing to a close only the third presidential trial in American history with votes that split the country, tested civic norms and fed the tumultuous 2020 race for the White House.

-A majority of senatorsexpressed unease with Trump’s pressure campaign on Ukraine that resulted in the two articles of impeachment.
-But the final tallies — 52-48 favoring acquittal of abuse of power, 53-47 of obstruction of Congress’ investigation — fell far short.
-Two-thirds “guilty” votes would have been needed to reach the Constitution’s bar of high crimes and misdemeanors to convict and remove Trump from office.
+With Chief Justice John Roberts presiding, senators sworn to do “impartial justice” stood at their desks to state their votes for the roll call — “guilty” or “not guilty” — in a swift tally almost exclusively along party lines.
+Visitors, including the president’s allies, watched from the crowded gallery.
+Roberts read the declaration that Trump “be, and is hereby, acquitted of the charges.”

 The outcome Wednesday followed months of remarkable impeachment proceedings, from Speaker Nancy Pelosi’s House to Mitch McConnell’s Senate, reflecting the nation’s unrelenting partisan divide three years into the Trump presidency.